tars/tars-cli/docs/en/commands.md

 * `--ie9`: includes styles for ie9 in the build.
 * `--ie`: includes styles for ie8 and ie9 in the build.
 * `--silent`: starts builder without interactive mode.
 * `--custom-flags`: allows you to use custom flags with dev-team command.
 An example of use is described below.
-In interactive mode the flags are listed by the space without quotes and commas. **Attention, this flag with url have to be the last!**
+In interactive mode the flags are listed by the space without quotes and commas.

 ### An example of using the command